burmap01/Tableau/README.md

 # Tableau

+**Annual list**.
-1. Annual list - This project looks to find which states within the United States were the most profitable for a store; within a calendar year.
-This project has the data in excel file and the result is pdf file .
+This project identifies the States which were the most profitable for a Department store for a 2015.
+This project has 2 files uploaded:
+1. Annual list-Data.xlsx.
+2. Annual list-Result.pdf.
+Annual list-Result.pdf has the result and Annual list-Data.xlsx has the raw data.